misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 # So what happened?

 Well I ran the script, and a day later I heard the loud alarm sound!
-I went on my computer, and got the stand mix!
+I went on my computer, and got the stand mixer!
 I even told a friend who was also interested in it, so we both got to score on the deal :) - so I'm glad that in the end the effort ended paying off.
 Hopefully it's useful for y'all as well in the projects you try to create.